What students say about this class

 Working online with an anonymous group of incredible women whose stories inspired me to tell my own.
 I have always been in the role of inspiring others and to be able to 'sit quietly at the back of the room' and do my own work on myself for a change.
 I also loved journaling but that is the most important and sacred part of my day and has been for years.

-Do you feel as if you healed some part of your self or life?
+Do you feel as if you healed some part of yourself or life?

 I would like to say that this was a wonderful experience.
 The people involved were so open to sharing.
 It was great to not feel all alone in the world even though many experiences were different from mine.
 The connection I think may have been greater for those who knew each other prior to this but nonetheless a connection was made for me as well.
-Barb was a great moderator and supporter throughout the process and I for one and very glad she did this project.
+Barb was a great moderator and supporter throughout the process and I for one and extremely glad she did this project.

 How wonderfully healthy to allow those feelings to surface.
 I love the idea that one can create dolls to contain the feelings we fear, dislike, even love.